jasoven/SquiddlyDiddly2/README.md

 ## Getting Started

-THIS PROJECT IS NOT COMPLETE AND BUT WILL COMPILE AS OF 11/08/17
+THIS PROJECT IS NOT COMPLETE BUT WILL COMPILE AS OF 11/08/17

 #### **Prerequisites**

-THIS PROJECT IS NOT COMPLETE AND BUT WILL COMPILE AS OF 11/08/17
+THIS PROJECT IS NOT COMPLETE BUT WILL COMPILE AS OF 11/08/17

 ### **Infection/Keylogging**